 If you have a comprehensive investment plan, it will be easier for you to ensure that your portfolio can keep up with rising expenditures and sustain you during your retirement.

-Yes, the markets are experiencing a downturn in the last few months.
+Yes, the markets have been experiencing a downturn in the last few months.
 Inflation puts a strain on your budget.
 However, even when things look grim, there are opportunities that could deserve investors’ attention.
 Warren Buffet has said that he always reviews the fundamentals of a company before he proceeds with making an investment.

 Although stocks are not inherently a hedge against inflation, their performance over time typically exceeds that of inflation.
 By choosing the right stocks, perhaps you can reduce stress and uncertainty when inflation hits new record highs.